Sheriff's Office Accreditation

 “As sheriff, I am proud our employees pulled together and made this happen.
 It wouldn’t be possible without every level of our agency working extremely hard all year long.
 This process isn’t about the few weeks leading up to the audit, it is about how you do your job every day and taking your role as a professional in the corrections industry seriously,” Hall said.
 “Additionally, as ACA president, it is certainly a moment of pride that I can serve in this position and say that we have the only agency of its kind in the country fully accredited by this organization.”

-According to ACA, of the nation’s 3,400 jails only 163 are accredited – approximately five percent.
+According to ACA, of the nation’s 3,400 jails only approximately five percent are accredited.

 “It is extremely important to me that we are seen as a model agency in the corrections industry.
 I want to not only meet, but also exceed national standards; that means from here, we continue to work on being the best corrections has to offer,” Hall added.

-The audit team will continue their review by also spending two days at the DCSO training academy where more than 100 standards must be met and re-accreditation is expected.
+The audit team continued their review by also spending two days at the DCSO training academy where more than 100 standards must be met and re-accreditation was also recommended by achieving 100% compliance with all standards.
 Training staff offer employees thousands of hours of training annually in subjects such as basic communication, confrontation management, mental health/suicide prevention, cultural diversity, CPR, correctional Spanish, and subject control.
 Specialized training includes firearms, expandable baton use, tactical restraints, and riot control.

 According to Hall, in addition to creating a sense of prestige and pride, accreditation gives the DCSO increased defense against inmate lawsuits, a better system of documentation, better policies and procedures, as well as a process for identifying problems and developing solutions.